 7. Arctic Ocean.

 The Arctic Ocean is the smallest and shallowest of the world's five major oceans.
-Located mostly in the Arctic north polar region in the middle of the Northern Hemisphere, the Arctic Ocean is almost completely surrounded by Eurasia and North America
+Located mostly in the Arctic north polar region in the middle of the Northern Hemisphere, the Arctic Ocean is almost completely surrounded by Eurasia and North America.

-During winter the ocean cannot be recognized since it is completely covered by ice and during all year round some parts of the ocean are still partially covered with ice.
+covered by ice and during all year round some parts of the ocean are

 The average depth of the Arctic Ocean is 1,038 m (3,406 ft).
 The deepest point is Litke Deep in the Eurasian Basin, at 5,450 m (17,880 ft).